metin-yat/le-helper-snippets/README.md

 # mgis.py
 This snippet may help you to work with point clouds where you are working on a mostly geospatial features.
-That was the case for me at least.
 As a newbie, I would more than love to take recommendation about how can I write better codes and also what can I add to this code script.

 # convertAll.py & glbToPly.py